newhuo-tech/sg-docs/source/index.html.md

 - If user does not define any of “start-time”/”end-time”/”start-date”/”end-date”, by default Huobi server will treat current time as “end-time”, and then return historical orders within recent 48 hours.

-Huobi Global suggests API users to search historical orders based on “time” filter instead of “date”.
-In the near future, Huobi Global would remove “start-date”/”end-date” fields from the endpoint, through another notification.
+Huobi Singapore suggests API users to search historical orders based on “time” filter instead of “date”.
+In the near future, Huobi Singapore would remove “start-date”/”end-date” fields from the endpoint, through another notification.

 ### HTTP Request